apache/trafficserver/example/secure_link/readme.txt

   http://foo.example.com/d41d8cd98f00b204e9800998ecf8427e/52b9ed11/path/to/secret/document.pdf
 may be remapped to
   http://bar.example.com/path/to/secret/document.pdf?st=d41d8cd98f00b204e9800998ecf8427e&ex=52b9ed11
-and then passed to secure-link plugin, which compare 'st' and 'ex' GET params with computed md5 checksum and current time respectively.
+and then passed to secure_link plugin, which compare 'st' and 'ex' GET params with computed md5 checksum and current time respectively.
 If check passed the plugin removes 'st' and 'ex' GET params and passes down the processing chain;